ODA Test — Alternative Test Request Form Policies & Procedures

 Failure to schedule tests in accordance with these deadlines may require rescheduling.

-All changes to the Testing Center Schedule, such as rescheduled exam dates, changes to the exam start time, materials approved for the student to use during an exam (calculator, notes, etc.) require submission of a handwritten note documenting the approved changes and signed by the course professor, or a copy of an email documenting the approved changes, sent directly from the professor’s official email address.
-Any changes made to the testing schedule must be authorized by your instructor and submitted to the testing coordinator.
+All changes to the Test Center Schedule, such as rescheduled exam dates, changes to the exam start time, materials approved for the student to use during an exam (calculator, notes, etc.) require submission of a handwritten note documenting the approved changes and signed by the course professor, or a copy of an email documenting the approved changes, sent directly from the professor’s official email address.
+Any changes made to the testing schedule must be authorized by your instructor and submitted to the test center coordinator.

 On Exam Day